karthikrk0180/Namaste-react/README.md

 # Namaste React

+# Make Sure to install CORS Extension for Swiggy API to function.

 # React is fast because of lot of other packages such as parcel which does a lot of things in backend